 US Presidents and Economic Ups and Downs

-March 2011 saw job listings climb to over 94,000 positions open within 25 miles of this suburb, the Number Three Wealthiest Town in the US, according to Bloomberg publications.
+March 2011 saw job listings climb to over 94,000 advertised positions within 25 miles of this suburb, the Number Three Wealthiest Town in the US, according to Bloomberg publications.
 As of June 2018, over 90,000 job listings are available as well, with a steady decline in unemployment since 2010.

 Top 10 Local High Demand Jobs